mikezaccardo/fabric/examples/chaincode/go/asset_management_interactive/README.md

 ./app3 8bc69f84aa55195b9eba6aed6261a01ba528acd3413f37b34df580f96e0d8a525e0fe8d41f967b38f192f7a731d63596eedcbd08ee636afdadb96be02d5d150d edwina
 ```

-Each app will then provide a simple console interface for perfoming one of two actions: listing owned assets and transferring an asset to another owner.
+Each app will then provide a simple console interface for performing one of two actions: listing owned assets and transferring an asset to another owner.

 #### List Assets